5 Things We Are OBSESSED With In 2026!

 There is so much to look forward to this year.
 I am absolutely pumped to be here, to keep building this beautiful creative community, and to get stuck into another year of art play with you all.

 If you’re new here — hi!
 I’m Gabbie, art play educator and lover of all things analog and creative.
 Bundabubs is all about bringing people together — adults and children — to create in community with like-minded friends.
 It’s a place where your creativity shines and is celebrated.
-No judgement.
+No judgment.
 No cookie-cutter art.
 Just freedom, connection, and joy.

+I’d love to know — what are you loving this year?
 Maybe we have something in common.
-Leave a comment and let’s chat 🤍
+Leave a comment, and let’s chat 🤍

 Comments